ClaraRuna/NxDeckGantt/README.md

 yarn build #create files in public folder
 ```

-Now, you need to place the files located in public folder on your server & configure your Apache, for example like this if you copied the public folder to /var/www/NxDeckGantt/public
+Now, you need to place the files located in public folder on your server & configure your Server.

+If you are using Apache and for example copied the public folder to /var/www/NxDeckGantt/public it looks like this:

 ```
 <VirtualHost *:80>